vidarandrebo/backlight-c/README.md

 - Change the path in `fopen` to the correct path.

-Complile the file `gcc -O3 backlight.c -o backlight`
+Complile the file `gcc -O3 src/backlight.c -o src/backlight`

 Move the file to `$PATH` - `cp src/backlight /usr/bin/backlight`